 As we had a look at all the aspects of the Cost Performance Index.
 It is understood that it is a must-have tool for the management and planning of a project.
 It helps and facilitates the members of the project to run the project smoothly and complete it on time.

-The thing to keep in consideration while measuring CPI is that it is the measurement of the budget effectiveness and SPI is the measurement of the plan productivity.
+The thing to keep in consideration while measuring CPI is that it is the measurement of the budget effectiveness and SPI is the measurement of the plant productivity.

 Both are invaluable and extremely in recognizing and identifying the effectiveness of a project and to predict the project end assessments.